HazyResearch/deepdive/doc/writing-dataflow-ddlog.md

 In this example, the second column of `R` is *unified* with the first column of `S`, i.e., the body is an *equi-join* between relations `R` and `S`.

 ### Expressions
-In the atom columns, not just variables but also expressions can be used.
+In the atom columns, both variables and expressions can be used.
-Expressions in the head atom decide values for the columns of the head relation, while expressions in the body atom constrain the values of the body columns.
 DDlog's semantics is based on unification of variables and expressions, i.e., variables with the same name unify the columns, and expressions in the body unify the values with the corresponding columns.
+More concretely, expressions in the head atom decide values for the columns of the head relation, while expressions in the body atom constrain the values of the body columns.

 #### Examples
 A few examples of expressions are shown below.